 - Macroeconomics assumptions (GDP growth, interest rates, inflation, etc)

 - Other industry-specific metrics

-The most common way to build these scenarios is using the CHOOSE function in Excel.
-With this function, you can easily toggle between Scenario A, Scenario B, Scenario C, etc in the model.
+The most common way to build these scenarios is by using the CHOOSE function in Excel.
+With this function, you can easily toggle between Scenario A, Scenario B, Scenario C, etc., in a model.
 For a detailed explanation of the choose function, see our advanced Excel formulas guide.

 #2 Sensitivity analysis

 Anyone who considers themselves to be an advanced financial modeler knows it’s important to understand how sensitive the results of a model are to changes in inputs and assumptions.